 According to the Journal of Developmental and Behavioral Pediatrics, childhood anxiety disorders affect around 2 million children and adolescents.

 This doesn’t take into account the number of children who struggle with anxiety that falls below the clinical range (the range at which it can be diagnosed as an illness).
-A child doesn’t need to have a diagnosed form of anxiety for it to have an impact on their lives and by recognizing the signs, a parent or carer can support them in managing these feelings.
+A child doesn’t need to have a diagnosed form of anxiety for it to have an impact on their lives and by recognizing the signs, a parent or career can support them in managing these feelings.

 What Are The Symptoms Of Childhood Anxiety?